 Eye injuries and infections are fairly common in horses, but if ignored they can worsen quickly.
 If the eye becomes badly infected, the structures of the eye can be eroded until the entire eye collapses.

 A typical sign that something is wrong is profuse tear production (lacrimation).
 At first, the eye may just water more than normal, but if secondary bacterial infection develops, there will be pus in the discharge.
-Our Cookie is prone to weepy eyes in winter and at times of extreme pollens, and I know from experience that it's all too easy to be accustomed to seeing a slight discharge, particularly associated with flies in summer or miserable winter weather, but this also means that a more significant discharge might be ignored.
+Our Cookie is prone to weepy eyes in winter and during high pollen counts, and I know from experience that it's all too easy to be accustomed to seeing a slight discharge, particularly associated with flies in summer or miserable winter weather, but this also means that a more significant discharge might be ignored.

 Our Pops also really suffers with an inherent 'pink eye' syndrome - I've never known a horse lachrymose so much, which in her turns yellow and crusty.
 She's made it very clear that she doesn't like me wiping it (understandable), and a face mask doesn't seem any good as she simply rubs her eyes on her knees through the mask, creating more of a bacterial risk.
 I eventually put her on our ERUTonic (now our EyeTonic) - literally 24hrs later her eyes were improving, and we've never looked back.